rickydefazio/rickydefazio/README.md

 - 👋 Hey there!
 I'm Ricky DeFazio, but you can call me Riccardo.
-- 🎓 I'm a two-time honors grad with over 5 years of experience in Web Development.
+- 🎓 I'm a two-time university honors grad with over 5 years of experience in Web Development.
 - 💼 I'm employed full-time by the great people over at [Hy-Vee](https://www.hy-vee.com/) as a Full Stack Software Engineer.
 - 🛠️ On the side, I'm an Indie Hacker building SaaS products and engaging in freelance web development.
 - 🚀 If you're looking to build an online presence, consider hiring me for all your web development needs: [Portfolio](https://rickydefazio.github.io).